code-saturne/code_saturne/docs/doxygen/developer_guide/node_level_parallelism.md

 Various devices may be considerd, but the main targets are currently GPGPUs.

-As mentioned above, exploiting parallelism can be based on CUDA, DPC++, or OpenMP directives.
+As mentioned above, exploiting parallelism can be based on CUDA, SYCL, or OpenMP directives.

-Note that parallelism on GPGPU's is usually based on massive multi-threading, where operations on an array may usually be divided into a series of chunks (blocs), where each block is scheduled to run on available processors (ideally in unspecified order), and computation of a given block is itself multi-threaded.
+Note that parallelism on GPGPU's is usually based on massive multi-threading, in which operations on an array may be divided into a series of chunks (blocs), where each block is scheduled to run on available processors (ideally in unspecified order), and computation of a given block is itself multi-threaded.

-Computational kernels launched on a device from the host are usually at least in part asynchronous with the host (at least with CUDA and OneAPI/DPC++), so that parallelism between the host and device may be exploited when the algorithm allows this.
+Computational kernels launched on a device from the host are usually at least in part asynchronous with the host, so that parallelism between the host and device may be exploited when algorithm allows this.